 - Prolonged Exposure Therapy (PE) Cognitive Processing Therapy (CPT) for Post-Traumatic Stress Disorder (PTSD) are two specific forms of CBT designed to help those affected by traumatic events move forward to find purpose and meaning in their lives

 - Mindfulness-Based Stress Reduction (MBSR) is a method of helping you calm your body and mind by focusing on the here-and-now that promotes self-compassion and acceptance

-Click here to download Demystifying Therapy and learn more about the therapeutic process.
+Click here to learn more about Therapy Changes specialty services.